philipperemy/name-dataset/README.md

 ## Sources and References

+Exhaustive list of all the possible websites.
+Not all are used since there is a lot of garbage in the lists.

 - Generator: http://listofrandomnames.com/index.cfm?generated
 - https://www.sajari.com/public-data: 5000 names (First Names CSV)
 - http://www.20000-names.com/ names around the world